internet-sicherheit/eco-blockchain-governance/governance/0004-Suspension/README.md

 ## Summary

-Establishes the circumstances in which members of the network are suspended.
+Establishes the circumstances in which members of the network are suspended and terminated due to rule violations.

 ## Motivation